-For similar reasons, I would only recommend a day trip from anywhere but Malaga and the Costa del Sol if you decide to do a guided tour.
+For similar reasons, it's best to do a day trip from anywhere but Malaga and the Costa del Sol if you decide to do a guided tour.
 It's simply too difficult to get to for anyone to want to travel there and back and have time to explore the city in a single day.
-A guided tour, with the local knowledge that brings, is the only way I would recommend... a day trip.
-If you want to visit by yourself, stay the night.Continue to 6 of 11 below.
+A guided tour, with the local knowledge that brings, is the way to go for a day trip.
+If... you want to visit by yourself, stay the night.Continue to 6 of 11 below.

 06 of 11

 Cordoba, on the high-speed train line from Madrid to Seville, is often people's first experience of Andalusia as they head south from the capital.
 It makes an excellent start to any trip to southern Spain.